Rallying-Ogier wins Safari Rally as Toyota sweep top four places | Sports-Games

 Rallying-Ogier wins Safari Rally as Toyota sweep top four places

+A lot of misfortune but we brought it home."
+Rovanpera extended his championship lead over Hyundai's Thierry Neuville to 37 points after seven of 13 rounds, with the Belgian finishing eighth but bagging some precious bonus points with the fastest time in the final Power Stage.
+"You always want to fight for the win but we did our best starting first car on the road," he said.

+France's Sebastien Ogier won Kenya's Safari Rally on Sunday as Toyota swept the top four places for the second year in a row in the most gruelling event on the calendar.

 The eight-times world champion, now racing part-time, beat championship leader Kalle Rovanpera of Finland by 6.7 seconds with Welshman Elfyn Evans a distant third and Japan's Takamoto Katsuta fourth.
-The win was Ogier's third from five starts so far this season.
+The win was Ogier's third from five starts so far this season but he had to fight hard for it after his overnight lead of 16.7 seconds was halved by reigning champion Rovanpera on the final day's opening stage.

-France's Sebastien Ogier won Kenya's Safari Rally on Sunday as his Toyota team swept the top four places for the second year in a row.
-The eight-times world champion, now racing part-time, beat championship leader Kalle Rovanpera of Finland by 6.7 seconds with Welshman Elfyn Evans a distant third and Japan's Takamoto Katsuta fourth.
+Ogier then hit a tree in the next stage, with the impact ripping off the rear wing and tailgate of his Toyota Yaris, but still went fastest and kept the dust out with a bin bag until reaching the service area.
+He then cracked his windscreen on the final stage after a dust-choked penultimate run left him 9.2 seconds clear of Rovanpera.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)